Finiteness of nonzero degree maps between three-manifolds: Introduction

-Rong's original question asked only about $1$-dominations.
-By around 2002, many partial results had been proved, including a complete affirmative answer to Rong's question in the geometric (target) case, contributed from different people (\cite{So}, \cite{WZ}, etc.).
-Here we refer the reader to an earlier survey \cite{Wa} of Shicheng Wang.
-Those studies clarified the right expectation about finiteness of targets under dominations, eventually formulated as Question \ref{questionBRW}.
-We refer the readers to the introduction of \cite{BRW} for more recent results on this topic.
+Rong's original question was asked only about $1$--domination.
+By around 2002, many partial results had been proved, including a complete affirmative answer to Rong's question for the target-geometric case, (see \cite{So,WZ}, etc.).
+Those results clarified what kind of finiteness should be expected, and motivated Question \ref{questionBRW}.
+We refer the reader to Wang's survey \cite{Wa}; see also the introduction of \cite{BRW} for more recent results.